 So now, after all that schooling, I can analyze you, your stock portfolio and your legal problems.

-Just kidding… but it’s probably worth pointing out that my educational interests (particularly, a keen interest in behavioral economics and data science) shape my approach to solving problems.
-Of course, learning is a continuous process and the most valuable education I have received has come from the fifteen years I’ve spent listening to clients – with appropriate humility – and thinking about what they want from a lawyer and how I can be the perfect fit for at least some of the folks out there.
+Just kidding… but it’s probably worth pointing out that my educational interests (particularly, a keen interest in behavioral economics and data science) shape my approach to solving legal problems.
+Of course, learning is a continuous process and the most valuable education I have received has come from the fifteen years I’ve spent listening to clients – with appropriate humility – and thinking about what folks like you want from a lawyer and how I can be the perfect fit for at least some of you.

 What jurisdictions do you practice in?

 When do the exciting questions get asked?
 I passed the bar in Washington and New York.
 I recently added Oregon and Arizona via reciprocity, so I am licensed in four states as of February 2017 (when I last updated this section).
 While I tend to travel frequently, Portland is my home base these days, but for most of my career my practice was Seattle-based and I still travel there somewhat frequently.

 What practice areas do you focus on?